 Kathy Bradley is founder, CEO, and Board President of Our Mother’s Voice®, a nonprofit organization that provides information to empower families to advocate for quality care and services for their loved ones who need long-term care at home or in nursing facilities.

+She has been immersed in the field of long-term care since 1975.
 Kathy spent a 33-year career serving people in South Carolina with developmental disabilities both in their homes and in care facilities.
 Her service ranged from direct care, to program and staff management, to Nursing Home Administrator, to Executive Director of a county Board of Disabilities and Special Needs, where she directed lifespan services for people with disabilities for over 16 years.
 She served over 750 people and their families while also advocating for their needs, impacting thousands of lives.

 She retired in 2009 – just in time, as her father-in-law and her mother both suddenly declined into severe dementia, and both families needed her expertise.
 Her mother, a lifelong advocate for those without a voice in our country, had lost her own ability to speak and required care in a nursing home, thus becoming one of those for whom she had advocated.
 The challenges Kathy confronted in her efforts to secure quality services and supports for her loved ones led her and her sister to establish Our Mother’s Voice®.
 Through this nonprofit organization Kathy has empowered families throughout the country to advocate for better care.